 - Zika Virus has very adverse effects on Pregnant Women.
-It can pass to fetus and can cause birth defects which are hard to cure afterwards.
+It can pass to the fetus and can cause birth defects which are hard to cure afterward.

 - Most of the people affected with Zika Virus may show mild or no symptoms and hence, it becomes difficult to diagnose its presence inside the body.